MapSurferNET/MapSurfer.NET-Docs/usermanual/datasources/vector/ogr.md

 ## Introduction

-The [OGR](http://www.gdal.org/) is an open source library written in C++ that is able to read a variety of vector geospatial dataformats such as:
+The [OGR](http://www.gdal.org/) is an open source library written in C++ that is able to read a variety of vector geospatial data formats such as:

 - [Aeronav FAA files](http://www.gdal.org/drv_aeronavfaa.html)
 - [ESRI ArcObjects](http://www.gdal.org/drv_ao.html)